dspinellis/alexandria3k/_sources/faq.rst.txt

 Will sampling consistently populate a work's related tables?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Sampling is performed deterministically over each data source's
+records or containers.
-Each Crossref container has data
+For example, in the case of Crossref, each container has data
 (e.g. title, authors, subjects, funders, references)
 for a few thousand complete publications.
 When it is skipped through sampling all related data are skipped,